MicrosoftDocs/dataexplorer-docs/data-explorer/external-table.md

 In the right-hand side of the tab, you can preview your data.
 On the left-hand side, you can add [partitions](kusto/management/partitioningpolicy.md) to your table definitions to access the source data more quickly and achieve better performance.

 > [!NOTE]
-> Mappings are not part of the definition of an external table, and so they are not supported in this wizard.
-The following options are not recommended, but are not disabled:
-> * Delete columns in CSV files
-> * Change column names in JSON files
+> Mappings are not part of the definition of an external table, and are not supported in this wizard.
+Mappings can be configured later if necessary.
+Some functionalities require mappings to work, such as deleting the last column in CSV files or changing column names in JSON files.

 1. Select **Add partition**.